Late Fall Harvest Salad with Baby Arugula, Shaved Fennel, Persimmon, and Pear

 What type of persimmon should I use, and does it matter?

-The recipe specifies Fuyu persimmons — the squat, tomato-shaped variety that is firm and sweet when ripe.
-Unlike Hachiya persimmons (which are astringent until very soft), Fuyu can be peeled and sliced firm into 1/4-inch slices, which is exactly what the recipe calls for, so they hold their shape in the salad alongside the pear.
+Use Fuyu persimmons — the squat, tomato-shaped variety that is firm and sweet when ripe.
+Unlike Hachiya persimmons (which are astringent until very soft), Fuyu can be peeled and sliced firm into 1/4-inch slices, which is exactly what this salad calls for, so they hold their shape alongside the pear.

 Why does the fennel get tossed into the dressing before the other ingredients?